alexbevi/alexbevi.github.com/source/_posts/2020-03-30-working-around-mongodb-stitchs-max-async-work-queue-limit.markdown

   - mongodb
 ---

 [MongoDB Stitch](https://www.mongodb.com/cloud/stitch) is a great way to build apps quickly with your data that's already managed by [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-Though these services empower you to focus on development without having worry about infrastructure, being a managed service there are occasionally limitations imposed by the vendor.
+Though these services empower you to focus on development without having to worry about infrastructure, being a managed service there are occasionally limitations imposed by the vendor.

 This article summarizes why this limit exists, as well as how to adapt your [MongoDB Stitch Functions](https://docs.mongodb.com/stitch/functions/) to work around it.

 <!-- more -->

-The following is an [HTTP Service](https://docs.mongodb.com/stitch/services/http) I've written that has an [incoming webhook](https://docs.mongodb.com/stitch/services/http/).
+The following is an [HTTP Service](https://docs.mongodb.com/stitch/services/http) I've written that has an [incoming webhook](https://docs.mongodb.com/stitch/services/http/#incoming-webhooks).
 When this webhook is called a MongoDB Stitch Function is run which inserts a number of documents.
 The number to insert is defined by the `maxItems` [_query parameter_](https://en.wikipedia.org/wiki/Query_string) of the [request payload](https://docs.mongodb.com/stitch/services/http/#request-payload) provided to the incoming webhook.

+**NOTE** When doing a number of `insertOne` operations in a loop an [`insertMany`](https://docs.mongodb.com/stitch/mongodb/actions/collection.insertMany/) would likely address the issue directly without requiring any additional workarounds.
+The following code is really best suited to a number of update or delete operations that have unique filters and cannot be logically grouped.

 ```javascript
 // MongoDB Stitch Function code for the Incoming Webhook